EduReviewerBlogHow to Write a Resume for a Law Internship

 When in doubt or short on time, go to the experts.
 We have reviews of the best resume-writing services to help you.

 These are broader guidelines on what you need on your resume to get a law internship work for any legal field.
-Should you want to go deeper, see the rest of our general content about what to put on your law school resume.
 But working in more specialized areas requires a few special considerations.
 Read our recommendations below for complex, highly specialized fields like patents.

 A Closer Look: What to Put On Resume for a Patent Law Internship